A new subsidence map for coastal Louisiana

 Jaap H. Nienhuis, Torbjörn E. Törnqvist, Krista L. Jankowski, Anjali M. Fernandes, and Molly E. Keogh

-Data: Data for this study was collected by another study (with a lot of the same authors) by Jankowski et al. (2017).
+Data: Data for this study were collected by another study (with a lot of the same authors) by Jankowski et al. (2017).
 The data is small-scale changes in wetland surface elevation – this simply means how high or low the wetland is compared to the water table.

 Methods: These authors used a new technique through the Coastwide Reference Monitoring System (CRMS) program.
 They used long steel rods called surface-elevation-marker horizon records – in this case these rods had been in place for 6-10 years and allows the scientists to calculate how quickly the coastline is sinking (sinking of land is called subsidence).
 This working group also used GPS time series (data from GPS collected over a period of time) of stations below the land surface to capture deeper sinking.